lsst-dm/dmtn-253/index.rst

 Authenticating a user
 ---------------------

-To authenticate a user, an IDAC will follow the normal OpenID Connect 1.0 `Authentication Code Flow`_.
+To authenticate a user, an IDAC will follow the normal OpenID Connect 1.0 `Authorization Code Flow`_.
 The standard URL ``/.well-known/openid-configuration`` at the USDAC can be used to get the relevant URLs and other OpenID Connect configuration.
 See the `OpenID Connect Discovery 1.0`_ standard for details about what that URL will return.